 - World Health Organization (WHO)

 The course comprises 6 different modules, which can be studied in a self-paced manner and require 6-8 hours of studying per week.
-It includes weekly reading material, multimedia files as well as moderated discussion boards.
+It includes weekly reading material, multimedia files and online discussions with experts and peers.

 - Module 1: The United Nations